turkaysoftware/glow/README.md

 # Glow - System Analysis Software

+>_**Note:** We are releasing the final Glow update of 2024.
+Thank you for your continued support, and we are excited to announce that new versions will be available starting from the second quarter of 2025._

 **Glow** is a powerful **system analysis tool** created by **Eray Türkay**, designed to provide an intuitive overview of both the hardware and software capabilities of your computer.
 With its **simple, user-friendly interface**, even users with limited technical knowledge can access detailed system information with ease.

 - **Privacy First**: All system data remains on your computer; **no information is transferred externally**, ensuring your privacy and security.